sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 3. **Check the logs:**
    - Look for warnings about "Accessibility permissions"
-   - Check for specific errors related to "AXUIElement" or "kAXValueCGPointType"
+   - Check for specific errors related to "AXUIElement" or accessibility API functions

 ## Storage Location